tylerneylon/small_notes/mind_model/mind_model.md

 this is effectively how language models currently store their version of memories.

-People tend to remember events in more detail when their emotions were strong at the time.
-Conversely, people tend to forget moments when they were bored or not paying attention.
-Think of the last time you took a well-worn route, such as your daily commute to work.
-You probably don't remember how you spent much of that commute, or at least, you probably don't remember the details that don't matter, such as the color of the car in front of you at a certain intersection.
+The mind model accounts for clarity of memory around emotionally charged moments

-The mind model accounts for this by filtering memories through emotional states.
+--- and lack of memory around unremarkable events --- by filtering memories through emotional states.
 In order for the model to remember something, it must be both (a) something the action model has paid attention to, and (b) something the mind cares to remember based on the emotional state.
 In addition, the emotional state is part of the